 = note: an implementation of `std::cmp::PartialOrd` might be missing for `T`

 The note mentions std::cmp::PartialOrd, which is a trait.
-We’re going to talk about traits in the next section.
-For now, this error is saying that the body of largest won’t work for all possible types that T could be.
+We’ll talk about traits in the next section.
+For now, this error states that the body of largest won’t work for all possible types that T could be.
 Because we want to compare values of type T in the body, we can only use types whose values can be ordered.
 To enable comparisons, the standard library has the std::cmp::PartialOrd trait that you can implement on types (see Appendix C, “Derivable Traits,” for more on this trait).
-You’ll learn how to specify that a generic type has a particular trait in the “Trait Bounds” section, but let’s first explore other ways of using generic type parameters.
+You’ll learn how to specify that a generic type has a particular trait in the “Trait Bounds” section on page XX, but let’s first explore other ways of using generic type parameters.

+Prod: Fill Xref

 In Struct Definitions